backstage/backstage/plugins/catalog/api-report.md

   PluginCatalogEntityLinksEmptyState: EntityLinksEmptyStateClassKey;
   PluginCatalogSystemDiagramCard: SystemDiagramCardClassKey;
 };

+// Warning: (ae-forgotten-export) The symbol "RelatedEntitiesCard" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RelatedEntitiesCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const RelatedEntitiesCard: RelatedEntitiesCard_2;

 // Warning: (ae-missing-release-tag) "Router" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //